tchajed/sys-verif-fa25/README.md

 ## Developing

 You'll need Node.js and pnpm.
-You should probably use [corepack](https://pnpm.io/installation#using-corepack) to get pnpm.
+You can probably use `corepack enable pnpm` to install pnpm (corepack is now packaged with node), but follow the [corepack](https://pnpm.io/installation#using-corepack) instructions if that doesn't work.

 Install the dependencies: `pnpm install`.